bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Labs/lab2.md

 The main() functions should read in the grid specified on the command line (argv[1]), and create a bitmap file  of the same size, where each pixel n the image  has a color that is computed based on the height of that point in the grid.
 We'll want to linearly interpolate from the color based on teh elevation.

-AT the end we'll get something that looks like this:
+At the end we'll get something that looks like this:

-### TO WORK ON/THINK ABOUT NEXT
+### NEXT : TO think about

-* add more colors so that it looks like a real map.
+* Add more colors so that it looks like a real map.
 You can divide the height range in a number of intervals.
-For e.g.  5 intervals, blue for elev 0-10ft, gray 10-50ft, green 50ft-500ft, brown 500-1000, and dark brown 1000-max].
+For e.g.  5 intervals, blue for elev 0-10ft, gray 10-50ft, green 50ft-500ft, brown 500-1000, and dark brown 1000-hmax.
   *  discrete color map: all points in a height interval with same color
   *  cotinuous:  the color of a point interpolated base don the height so that it matches the colors of the intervals.

-  *  To read: hillshading
+* For the first project you'll work on extending what you've done so far to add hillshading.
+Check out hillshading, how it works and think how you might go about implementing it.